Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 - Review test names and case titles for consistency

-"Invalid case ID" or "Case not found" errors
+"Case not found" errors

 Cause: Configuration references case IDs that don't exist in the Testmo project.